 Further medical consultation may be necessary to minimise complications including consultation regarding blood thinning agents, which may need to be either ceased or modified in preparation for surgery.

-You may also be required to undergo a series of diagnostic tests, including blood tests, to assist your surgeon in gaining a complete assessment of your bleeding tendencies and to optimise your fitness for general anaesthesia.
+You may also be required to undergo a series of diagnostic tests, including eye tests, blood test to assist your surgeon in gaining a complete assessment of your bleeding tendencies and to optimise your fitness for general anaesthesia.

 It is essential that smoking ceases six weeks prior to and after surgery to minimise the risk of surgical wound complications and potential complications from anaesthesia.
 Products containing Nicotine can also affect wound healing and should be ceased two weeks prior to and after surgery.

 Only after your surgeon has thoroughly assessed your situation and informed you of the surgery process and all associated risks should consent to surgery be given.
-Ensure you have asked your surgeon any necessary questions, including questions related to cost and the potential for corrective surgery after your initial operation.
+Ensure you have asked your surgeon any necessary questions and the potential for corrective surgery after your initial operation in addition to questions related to cost after your surgical consultation.

 At NorthEast Plastic Surgery, we want to make sure you have the most accurate information before moving ahead with surgery.
 As such, we do not advertise set prices for any of our procedures on our website.
 This philosophy adheres to the guidelines for advertising of regulated health services, provided by the Australian Medical Board.

-Once you have undertaken an extensive consultation at our clinic, your surgeon will be able to discuss the cost of your procedure with you.
-We can also provide approximate out-of-pocket costs before your initial consultation, including any applicable Medicare rebate, over the phone via 07 3180 3400 or via our website.
+Once you have undertaken an extensive consultation at our clinic, we will be able to discuss the cost of your procedure with you.
+We can also provide information regarding the quotation process and types of costs before your initial consultation, including any applicable Medicare rebate, over the phone via 07 3180 3400 or via our website.

 Whilst the procedure is occasionally performed under local anaesthetic with sedation, it is most commonly performed under general anaesthetic administered by specialist anaesthetists in an accredited hospital.

-Your surgeon will discuss your requirements in this context along with the nature and placement of the incisions required prior to undertaking the surgery which will determine where scarring occurs.
+Your surgeon will discuss your requirements in this context along with the nature and placement of the incisions required prior to undertaking the surgery which will determine the likely scars.

 Your surgical wounds will be repaired with internal stitches which are removed one week after surgery.
 At the completion of surgery, tapes and dressing are applied which can be worn whilst showering.